Tag: resurrection

 Matthew 9:9–13; Luke 10:25–37; James 2:5–13

-“For I desire love and not sacrifice,
+“For I desire faithful and not ,

-the knowledge of God rather than burnt offerings.”
+the of God rather than burnt offerings.”

 — Hosea 6:6 (CSB)

-It’s interesting that the same translation, the CSB, translates Hosea 6:6 with faithful love, while in Matthew 9:13 it’s .
+It’s interesting that the same translation, the CSB, translates Hosea 6:6 with faithful love, while in Matthew 9:13 it’s mercy.
 What makes it even more interesting is that the same word used for “faithful love” in Hebrew is also used for “mercy”.

 In the context of Hosea, “faithful love” makes sense for the wayward Israelites.
 One of the issues, though, for the Israelites was that they did not show mercy to the orphans and widows (or, it seems, anyone else).